- 1 Hepatocellular Carcinoma

 - Family history of liver disease

-Hepatitis B and C are both carcinogenic.
-In developing countries, viral hepatitis accounts for around 90% of HCC cases.
-HCC is found more commonly among Asian persons, secondary to childhood infections with hepatitis B – however this is declining due to current vaccination programmes.
+In developing countries, viral hepatitis accounts for around 90% of HCC cases*.
+HCC is found more commonly among Asian individuals, secondary to childhood infections with hepatitis B, however this is declining due to current vaccination programmes.
 In the UK, only 16% of cases are thought to arise secondary to hepatitis.

 *While the combined oral contraceptive pill is known to increase the risk of hepatic adenomas, data remains inconclusive regarding its relationship with malignant disease.